5-pebbles/rect-lib/algorithms/unobstructed_subrectangles.md

 The sweep line does not traverse every point; it moves from left to right, checking only the points where rectangles transition.

-We will identify two types of lines:
+It will identify two types of lines:

 1. `Opening Lines:` These appear one unit to the right of each obstruction; this is where a new rectangle may start.
 2. `Closing Lines:` These appear on the first unit of each obstruction; this is where a rectangle may end.